tymyrddin/purple/source/docs/distribution-networks/threat-landscape/attack-surfaces/protection-relay-manipulation.md

     Attacker's only solution: Corrupt BOTH
       1. Modify relay settings in field
       2. Update baseline in engineering tool database
-      3. Both must match for "online-vs-offline" check to pass
+      3. Both have to match for "online-vs-offline" check to pass

     Evidence emerges if:
       • Baseline not recently checked (audit gap)